Guide Dog Class Lecture: Working on Platforms

 Working Guidelines

-On a single edged platform, you will sometimes be the one to travel closest to the edge.
-In this case, always encourage your dog to travel as far away from the edge as possible.
+On a single-edged platform, you will sometimes be the one to travel closest to the edge.
+In this case, encourage your dog to travel as far away from the edge as possible.
 Do this by using a modified sidewalkless technique.
 With the platform edge on your right, ‘halt’ and make a ‘left’ turn to the wall and praise and reward your dog.
 Then make a ‘right’ to continue.

-General Safety Guidelines
+Here are a few General Safety Guidelines

 Since the loud noise of a train can be disorienting and even stressful, you may choose to halt your dog and wait for quiet before continuing guidework.
 Some stations are so busy that there is always a train coming or going – in this case, be cautious and attentive as you walk.